 Which is your favorite season?

-“After the brutal heat of our Texas summers, my favorite season is Fall where we finally get some respite from the triple-digit heat.
+“After the brutal heat of our Texas summers, my favorite season is Fall when we finally get some respite from the triple-digit heat.
 More than that though are the feelings of comfort and coziness that come from Fall.

 The rich smells of cinnamon, the warmth of cozy sweaters and fuzzy socks, the soft lighting of a friendlier sun – all of these things bring a feeling of homeyness.